-At Brandy's Safe and Lock we offer four different versions of security systems.
+We offer four different versions of Access Control.
 Entry Systems, stand alone access control, stand alone with audit trail, and access control with audit trail.
-Below is an explanded explanation to what each service is and can help decide what one is right for you.
+Below is an explanation as to what each type is and can help you decide which one is right for your application.

-Entry Systems: Entry systems is a broad term used here to cover what is commonly known to people as a buzzer system.
-These are systems which components consist of electric strokes or magnetic locks released by a button.
-Often times these are used in conjuntion with intercoms or video intercoms and keypads.
+Entry Systems: Entry systems is a broad term used here to cover what is commonly known to people as a "buzzer system."
+These are systems that consist of electric strikes or magnetic locks released by a button.
+Often times, these are used in conjuntion with intercoms or video intercoms and keypads.
 The systems are hardwired with a power supply and require special lock hardware.
-They are and can be labor intensive.

 Stand Alone with audit trail: With the audit trail feature you can access dates and times of when a person enters or leaves the facility.
 All programming is done at the door unit.
 Key pads, proximity keys, card readers, and biometrics are typically used.

-Access Control with audit trail: These systems are PC or Laptop driven and offer the most features.
+Access Control with audit trail: These systems are PC/Laptop driven and offer the most features.
 Programming can be done on site and remotely to cover all sites.
 The biggest advantage is that changes can be made for each door without actually haveing to go to the door and several doors can be done at once.
 Keypads, proximity readers and now biometrics are typically used.